-The foundation of the DACS II concept is the principle that “stability comes from the core”.
+The foundation of the DACS III concept is the principle that “stability comes from the core”.

 Thus, all of CRAFT’s engineered floors are made with a proprietary, hand-assembled core that demonstrates exceptional levels of dimensional stability.

-DACS II is the evolution of our innovative DACS (Design for Advanced Core Stability) technology.
-Our DACS II Engineering System is based on solid-sawn components of high quality, structural grade Canadian Spruce with SFI Chain of Custody certification, guaranteeing that our wood core comes only from responsibly managed, sustainable sources.
+DACS III is the evolution of our innovative DACS (Design for Advanced Core Stability) technology.
+Our DACS III Engineering System is based on solid-sawn components of high quality, structural grade Canadian Spruce with SFI Chain of Custody certification, guaranteeing that our wood core comes only from responsibly managed, sustainable sources.

-Core components are hand-assembled by skilled craftsmen into an innovative mortise and tenon structure that forms the most dimensionally stable engineered core in the flooring industry.
-Our DACS II core is then used as the cornerstone of the 2 different engineered structures we use, Prestige and Encore.
+Core components are hand-assembled by skilled craftsmen into an innovative structure that forms our DACS III core into the most dimensionally stable engineered core in the flooring industry.

 5/8” thick, 2-layer solid sawn engineered structure